New Jersey Roads - US 206 - Somerset Co.

 The old Belle Mead Station peeks its roof over the side of the old bridge.
 It's farther from the new bridge, but whether it's more or less visible depends on the trees in the way.

-Just north of the commercial stretch of US 206, SB at Andria Rd.
+Just north of the commercial stretch of US 206 and south of the new bypass, SB at Andria Rd.
+Gone now (for the better, with this fade).

-SB under a notorious railroad outside Manville.
-This underpass is nearly singlehandedly preventing the four-lane Somerville bypass from connecting to the Hillsborough bypass.
+SB under the notorious railroad outside Manville that is now singlehandedly preventing the four-lane Somerville bypass from connecting to the Hillsborough Bypass and all the work you saw above.

 Original county line sign and a control section sign that's only newer by comparison, courtesy Doug Kerr.